MarkYiLXD/markyilxd.github.io/_projects/(5) plusminusflashcards.md

 For much of my mathematics education, I was memorizing math facts.
 Whether it was through flashcards or through timed tests, I would practice math facts and needed my teachers to provide me more material.

-Many children become acclamated to technology at a very young age.
+Many children become acclimated with technology at a very young age.
 My adolescence was filled with those flashcards and timed tests but they were all on paper.
 Children are growing up in a new world where they are surrounded by technology and are incredibly technologically savvy.

 <br>

 ## Challenge

 New times call for new resources.
 It only makes sense that pencil and paper will be boring for a student that has grown up with much more engaging stimulus.
 Old flashcards require students to sit in place and feel idle while the person in front of them is changing cards after card.
-The learner has no feeling being in charge of their own learning.
+The learner does not feel like they are charge of their own learning.

 <br>